-2019
+2020 2019

-€
+€ €

-Deferred expenses 96
+Receivables from related parties (Note 16.1) 100 100

-Other receivables from related parties (Note 16.1) 100
+Deferred expenses 669 96

-196
+769 196

 The fair values of receivables due within one year approximate to their carrying amounts as presented above.

 The exposure of the Company to credit risk and impairment losses in relation to receivables is reported in note 6 of the financial statements.